AbuCarlo/CodingChallenges/ccwc/README.md

 ### Licensing

 Insofar as this is a "derivative" product in every sense of the GNU implementation of `wc`, it is offered under the same GNU license.
+Run `wc --version` for details.

 ### Character Encodings

 I have deliberately replicated certain legacy features of `wc`, especially the original equation of bytes with characters.
 On a current Linux system, the encoding with almost certainly be UTF-8 (i.e. `LANG=C.UTF-8`), which is the default for Go.
-No provisions was made for other character encodings.
+No provision has yet been made for other character encodings.

 ### Versioning